Fostering in Norwich and Norfolk with AFA

 Frequently asked questions about fostering in Norwich and Norfolk

-We’re also looking to welcome approved foster parents to our fostering family.
-So, if you’re already an experienced foster parent and looking for an agency that truly cares, we’d love to hear from you.
+We welcome approved foster parents to our fostering family.
+If you’re an experienced foster parent and want an agency that cares, please contact us.
 As a foster parent, you have the freedom to choose which agency you want to foster through.
 By transferring to AFA, you’ll receive the same high-quality support that all our foster parents receive, so you can continue providing quality care to the children in your care.

-Our priority is always the welfare of the children, and that’s why the transfer process is carefully managed to ensure that each child is either unaffected or will benefit even more.
+Our priority is always the welfare of the children.
+We carefully manage the transfer process to ensure that every child is unaffected or benefits even more.

 We fully adhere to the Fostering Network Transfer Protocol, which was agreed upon by The Fostering Network, the Joint Forum of Independent Providers, and the Association of Directors of Children’s Services.
-This protocol ensures that transfer of foster parents between agencies is carried out in the best interest of the child.
-If you’re transferring, any children you’re looking after will also be transferred with you to AFA Fostering.
+This protocol ensures that agencies carry out the transfer of foster parents in the best interest of the child.
+If you transfer, you will also transfer any children you are looking after to AFA Fostering.

 What support is there for foster families in Norwich and across Norfolk?

 We are here to help our foster parents every step of the way.
-We understand that fostering can be a rewarding but challenging experience, which is why we provide the best support and training available.
-Our dedicated and experienced team is always available, day or night, to help you feel confident in your role as a foster parent.
+Fostering can be a rewarding but challenging experience.
+That’s why we provide the best support and training available.
+Our experienced team is always available, day or night, to help you feel confident in your role as a foster parent.

 Our friendly and knowledgeable local staff know who you are and are always ready to help.
-We believe that every foster parent should be able to provide a loving home for children in their community and we are here to help make that happen.
+We believe that every foster parent should be able to provide a loving home for children in their community.
+We are here to help make that happen.
 So, if you’re ready to make a positive difference in a child’s life, trust AFA to support you at every turn.

 What financial support is there for foster parents at AFA?

-A growing number of fostering agencies are owned by private equity companies with the sole aim of making money.
+Private equity companies own a growing number of fostering agencies with the sole aim of making money.
 This has never been our intention, and never will be.

-At AFA Fostering, we appreciate the hard work and dedication that goes into being a foster parent.
+At AFA Fostering, we appreciate the hard work and dedication needed to be a good foster parent.
 That’s why we offer fostering allowances that are among the most competitive in our sector.
-However, we believe that being a foster parent is about making a positive impact in a child’s life, not just the financial rewards.
+However, we believe that being a foster parent is about making a positive impact in a child’s life, not the financial rewards.
 As one foster parent said:

 “I don’t foster for the money, but I couldn’t do it without the money.”

 Our fostering allowances consist of two parts: a reward for taking on this important role and a maintenance portion to cover a child’s everyday needs, such as food, clothing, and pocket money.
-While we don’t publicly share the specific amount of the allowance, our team is always available to chat with you and answer any questions you may have.
+We don’t publicly share the specific amount of the allowance, but our team is always available to chat with you and answer any questions you may have.